miyako/4d-tips-meta-expression/README.md

 you may think that `Form.list.meta` would suffice, but it does not. you need to explicitly define the expression as a function call that applies to a specific `This` object.

 > [!NOTE]
-> if you were to use a project method for the meta expression, the equivalent code would be
+> if you were to use a project method instead for the meta expression, the equivalent code would be
 > ```4d
 > return Form.list.meta
 > ```